Rosie O'Donnell Raises $500,000 in Star-Studded Fundraiser for Coronavirus Relief

 It's been about 18 years since The Rosie O'Donnell Show ended.
 On Sunday, Rosie O'Donnell brought back the classic talk show for one night only to help raise money for The Actor's Fund amid the global coronavirus pandemic.

 The 58-year-old host certainly had a star-studded guest list, too.
-Sarah Jessica Parker, Matthew Broderick, Morgan Freeman, Kristen Chenoweth, Darren Criss, Gloria Estefan, Jesse Tyler Ferguson, Cynthia Erivo, Patti Lupone, Ben Platt, Katharine McPhee, David Foster, Neil Patrick Harris, Barry Manilow, Erich Bergen, Lin-Manuel Miranda, Tituss Burgess, Billy Porter, Jordan Sparks and Miranda Sings were just a few of the big names to make virtual cameos on the YouTube program.
+Sarah Jessica Parker, Matthew Broderick, Morgan Freeman, Kristin Chenoweth, Darren Criss, Gloria Estefan, Jesse Tyler Ferguson, Cynthia Erivo, Patti LuPone, Ben Platt, Katharine McPhee, David Foster, Neil Patrick Harris, Barry Manilow, Erich Bergen, Lin-Manuel Miranda, Tituss Burgess, Billy Porter, Jordin Sparks and Miranda Sings were just a few of the big names to make virtual cameos on the YouTube program.

 "I'm back!"
 O'Donnell said during the opener.